 Men, Women, Men, Women

-Now I would like to pose the questions as I interpret anything (that is interpreting data).
-If we don’t ask questions as to agendas and quality research, we may be making dreadful and damaging assumptions.
+Now, I like to pose a few questions as I interpret anything (that requires interpreting data).
+If we don’t ask questions as to agendas and credentials and quality research, we may be making damaging assumptions.
 Don’t we need context?
 Shouldn’t we use common sense?
 Won’t any conclusion prove out the experience of some and fly in the face of the experience of others?

 As for the recent news that women on teams facilitate better decision-making, I admit I like the position (and I am also favorably predisposed to listen to MIT).
 Besides, if research tells us that business teams that include sufficient numbers of women perform better than groups of men alone, many of us with (oh-so-much) experience have witnessed this phenomenon for years.

 Still, aren’t the details important in this as in any other research?
 Are there any limitations to applicable context?
-And for practical purposes, in certain environments, won’t (corporate) cultural change be a significant albeit necessary undertaking so that multi-gender teams are made to feel comfortable?
+And for practical purposes, in certain environments, won’t (corporate) cultural change be a significant, albeit necessary undertaking so that multi-gender teams are made to feel comfortable?

 What about the fact that other research shows that men feel somewhat undermined by their wives’ success?
 This is not contradictory research, but we are left to face conflicts that require reconciling.